jkotalik/randoopEvaluation/README.md

 ```

 The file will have a section for each time limit (defaults to 50, 100, ..., 600 seconds).
 Each section will start with a line that contains `TIME x`, where x is the time limit for that section.
 Within each section, the data will be stored as pairs of lines, each pair starting with # covered on the first line, and total # on the second line.

+### Replication of Results:

+To replicate all data for the individual experiments:

+`./Evaluate.sh -b -o`
+The command listed above will run what we refer to as the "Individual experiments."
+Please note that it can take a number of days to finish running all of them, because it will iterate through all conditions, time limits, and projects.
+Specifying fewer time limits, projects, or experiment conditions can be done through the use of command line arguments, and is encouraged when attempting to replicate particular results.

+To replicate all data for the complete experiments:

+`./Evaluate.sh -b -o -c`
+The other primary use case of the Evaluate.sh script is to run the "complete/benchmark experiments".
+This can be done by using the `-c` command line flag.
+This defaults to running both experiment conditions (Randoop and DigDog) over all 4 projects, using a variety of time limits based on the number of classes in each project.
+Note that running all of the complete experiment (ie, running ./Evaluate.sh -b -o -c) without using additional options to specify the experiment condition, time limits, or projects, will take even longer than the individual experiments.

 ### Plot Script
 To run the script and create graphs for the data generated by the evaluation script: